What does Julia mean?

 Feminine of Julius.
 Used among the early Christians, but rare in the Middle Ages.
 Chef Julia Child; opera celebrity Julia Migenes; actresses Julia Ormond, Julia Roberts, Julia Louis-Dreyfus, Julia Stiles.

-Julia has 43 variant forms: Giulia, Giuliana▲, Giulianna, Giulianne, Giulietta, Jiulia, Joleta, Joletta, Jolette, Julaine, Julayna, Julee, Juleen, Julena, Juley, Juli▼, Juliaeta, Juliaetta, Juliana▲, Juliane, Juliann, Julianne▼, Julie▼, Julienne, Juliet▲, Julieta, Julietta, Juliette▲, Julina, Juline, Julinka, Juliska, Julissa▲, Julita, Julitta, Julyana, Julyanna, Julyet, Julyetta, Julyette, Julyne, Yulia and Yuliya.Kreatif forms: Jalia, Jolia. [more]
+Julia has 43 variants: Giulia, Giuliana▲, Giulianna, Giulianne, Giulietta, Jiulia, Joleta, Joletta, Jolette, Julaine, Julayna, Julee, Juleen, Julena, Juley, Juli▼, Juliaeta, Juliaetta, Juliana▲, Juliane, Juliann, Julianne▼, Julie▼, Julienne, Juliet▲, Julieta, Julietta, Juliette▲, Julina, Juline, Julinka, Juliska, Julissa▲, Julita, Julitta, Julyana, Julyanna, Julyet, Julyetta, Julyette, Julyne, Yulia and Yuliya.Kreatif forms: Jalia, Jolia. [more]

-Julia is a very popular first name for females (#89 out of 4276, Top 2%) and also a very popular surname or last name for all people (#19120 out of 88799, Top 22%) (Source: 2000 U.S. Population Census).
+Julia is a very prominent first name for females (#89 out of 4276, Top 2%) and also a very prominent surname for both adults and children (#24386 out of 150436, Top 16%).
+(2000 U.S. Census)